I recently got a call from a noted venture capitalist of healthcare apps.

 SD: I do have a model that does that.
 And it certainly could be used as a front end to conventional behavior change apps to enable users to develop permanent habits by developing neural circuits.
 What are you using now to help folks change behaviors permanently?

 DH.
 Behavior Modification, but it doesn’t work.
 There’s no scientific evidence that it works and our analysis concurs.
 But there’s nothing else to use.
 Can you help?

 It’s a known fact that Behavior Modification has a 3% success rate over time.
 Sure, people initially lose weight with a behavior-based plan to eat differently.
 Certainly people stop smoking or get to the gym for a few weeks.
 But because these new behaviors haven’t been accepted by, or made permanent in, the brain, they cannot succeed over time.
 And repeating the new in hopes that THIS time it will stick obviously doesn’t work.

 Permanent change is a very achievable goal.
-But not the way we’re going about it; we’re approaching the problem from the wrong angle.
-In this essay I will explain what a behavior is, what change is, how our brains govern them both, and introduce the steps needed to form habits.
+But we’re approaching the problem from the wrong angle.
+In this essay I will explain what a behavior is, what change is, how our brain governs them both, and introduce the steps needed to form habits.
 Believe it or not, it’s mechanical.